Not to be missed:

 Ōtorohanga is the kiwiana capital of New Zealand.
 Here all things New Zealand are celebrated in the main street and in the Sir Edmund Hillary Walkway, from No. 8 wire, gumboots and buzzy bee toys to pavlova, school milk and Vegemite.
 It’s also home to Ōtorohanga Kiwi House & Native Bird Park.
 Guaranteed are sightings of the nocturnal, flightless kiwi bird that has come to represent the country.

 Te Kūiti is the self-styled sheep shearing capital of the world.
-The town has its own version of the running of the bulls, the Great New Zealand Muster event – only it’s with sheep.
 Te Kūiti street art installations honour the feats of local shearing champion David Fagan and local farmer and All Blacks rugby legend Sir Colin Meads.
 The giant weta, one of the world’s largest insects which is found in nearby scrubland, is also a sculpture subject.

 Immediately after a berry farm that also tempts with fresh fruit ice creams, is the vibrant small town of Piopio.
 Nearby walking and mountain biking trails explore farmland and native forest leading to waterfalls and limestone outcrops, including the rocky formations where scenes in the movie The Hobbit: An Unexpected Journey where filmed.